sindhurathiru/sindhurathiru.github.io/_projects/1_project.md

 With medical data specifically, it has been a longstanding challenge to acquire data from large numbers of subjects.
 While ML requires data points in the thousands, most patient cohorts are only in the tens.
 Therefore, proper data augmentation becomes crucial to enable appropriate learning from the data.
 In IMC images, the protein expressions are measured for each individual cell in the image.
 For each cell, the averaged pixel intensities within the cell corresponds to its protein expression.
 Therefore, normal image augmenting techniques like rotations and flips would not work.
 Though a rotation or flip would change the spatial location of the pixels in relation to the whole image, the pixel intensities within each cell would remain unchanged.
 Thus, a proper IMC data augmentation technique is necessary.

 We developed a novel cell-level spatial augmentation approach called <i>sector elimination</i>.
 For each tissue sample, we suggest to exclude all cells within a randomly selected 30 degree spatial pie section of the images.
 This process was randomly repeated 50 times for each of the tissue samples.
+After augmenting, the proportions of each cell type within a sample was calculated and used as the features for that sample.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">